-Knowledge Level CT1 CT2 ТА ESE
+Knowledge Level MSE ISE ESE

+Remember - - -

+Understand - - -

-Remember 5 5 3 10
+Apply 5 5 10

+Analyze 5 5 20

-Understand 5 5 3 20
+Evaluate 5 5 20

-Apply 3 20

-Analyze 5 5 10
+Create 5 5 10

-Evaluate 1

-Create

-Total 15 15 10 60
+Total 20 20 60

 Government College of Engineering, Karad First Year (Sem-II) M. Tech.
-Computer Science & Engineering AU219: Audit Course - II :Constitution of India
+Computer Science & Engineering

+AU2219: Audit Course - II: Constitution of India

-Teaching Scheme Examination Scher ne
+Teaching Scheme Examination Scheme

-Lectures 2 Hrs/week CT1 -
+Lectures 2 Hrs/week MSE -

-Tutorial CT2 -
+Tutorial ISE -

-Total Audit ТА -
+Total Audit ESE -

 Credits

-ESE -

-Duration of ESE:

-Course Outcome (CO): After completion of course, students would be able to:
+Course Outcome (CO): After completion of course, students will be able to:

-- 1 Discuss the growth of the demand for civil rights in India for the bulk of Indians before the arrival of Gandhi in Indian politics. - 2 Discuss the intellectual origins of the framework of argument that informed the conceptualization of social reforms leading to revolution in India. - 3 Discuss the circumstances surrounding the foundation of the Congress Socialist Party [CSP] under the leadership of Jawaharlal Nehru and the eventual failure of the proposal of direct elections through adult suffrage in the Indian Constitution.

-4 Discuss the passage of the Hindu Code Bill of 1956.
+- 1 Formulate the growth of the demand for civil rights in India for the bulk of Indians before thearrival of Gandhi in Indian politics. - 2 Discuss the intellectual origins of the framework of argument that informed the conceptualization of social reforms leading to revolution in India. - 3 Rewrite the circumstances surrounding the foundation of the Congress Socialist Party [CSP] under the leadership of Jawaharlal Nehru and the eventual failure of the proposal of direct elections through adult suffrage in the Indian Constitution. - 4 Construct the passage of the Hindu Code Bill of 1956.

-Hours

-Unit 1 History of Making of the Indian Constitution:
+Unit 1 History of Making of the Indian Constitution: History (04)

-History (0.1)

 Drafting Committee, (Composition & Working) (04)

 Unit 2 Philosophy of the Indian Constitution:

 Preamble

 Salient Features (04)

 Unit 3 Contours of Constitutional Rights & Duties:

 Fundamental Rights

 Right to Equality

 Right to Freedom

 Right against Exploitation

 Right to Freedom of Religion

 Cultural and Educational Rights

 Right to Constitutional Remedies

 Directive Principles of State Policy, Fundamental Duties.
 (04)

 Unit 4 Organs of Governance:

 Parliament, Composition,

 Qualifications and Disqualifications

 Powers and Functions

 Executive, President, Governor

 Council of Ministers

-Judiciary, Appointment and Transfer of Judges, Qualifications (2.1)
+Judiciary, Appointment and Transfer of Judges, Qualifications

 Powers and Functions (04)